put101/rug-architectures-of-intelligence/assignment7/README.md

 ## Q2: Learning weights

 ### Question 2a: What do you think the connection weights will be in this case?
 You can check using the code above.
 1x10 matrix of zeros.
-This is appearently the default bebahivour of nengo which assumes that these 10 weights will be used for all 10 pre-neurons.
+This is appearently the default behaviour of nengo which assumes that these 10 weights will be used for all 10 pre-neurons.
 According to the documentation the transform is a linear transform mapping the pre function output to the post input.
 And because the post input has a dimension of 10 and a scalar 0 is given it is used to form the 1x10 matrix of zeros.